freenas/freenas-docs/userguide/jails.rst

 :numref:`Table %s <jail_config_opts_tab>`
 summarizes the available options.
-Most settings are only available in "Advanced Mode" and are not needed if the intent is to create a FreeBSD jail.
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+Most settings are only available in :guilabel:`Advanced Mode` and are not needed if the intent is to create a FreeBSD jail.
+To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.

 .. _jail_config_opts_tab:

-.. table:: **Jail Configuration Options**
+.. table:: Jail Configuration Options

    +---------------------------+----------------+--------------------------------------------------------------------------------------------------------------+
    | **Setting**               | **Value**      | **Description**                                                                                              |